freenode/Sigyn/README.md

 # Sigyn #

-A Limnoria's plugin to handle various spam with network hammer You must install python-dnspython.
+A Limnoria's plugin to handle various spam and abuses with network hammer You must install python-dnspython.

 You must tweak default settings to fits your needs.